 The main reason a piano may not be a good candidate for rebuilding is that it simply is not a good enough instrument, something that's usually indicated by the potential resale value of the instrument after rebuilding.
 If the cost of rebuilding the piano exceeds its potential resale value when rebuilt, then rebuilding is usually not a wise investment — for less money, the owner could buy a better-quality instrument.
 Although an inspection by a qualified technician or rebuilder is necessary to confirm the cost of repairs and the potential value of your instrument when rebuilt, the most important factors in determining its potential value after restoration are its brand and model.
 Before contacting a technician for an estimate, an Internet search for examples of your model of instrument for sale, restored or unrestored, will likely give you a good dose of reality.
 You may immediately find that pianos like yours sell for premium prices — or that similar models are being given away cheap or for free on Craigslist.

-It turns out that, except for premium-quality instruments, most pianos are not worth a private owner's investment in their rebuilding.
+It turns out that, from a financial point of view, except for premium-quality instruments, most pianos are not worth a private owner's investment in their rebuilding.
 Putting thousands of dollars into a low-quality instrument won't increase its value by much, and there's no guarantee that any of the cost of rebuilding can be recouped in resale.
 Piano dealers who sell rebuilt pianos choose candidates very carefully in order to get a return from their investment in parts and labor, and the private owner should be just as wary.
 In my experience, if the client expects to recoup rebuilding costs should there be a need to liquidate, the least-expensive instruments that should be considered as candidates for rebuilding are models that currently retail new for over $60,000.
 The mistake I usually see is that a piano with sentimental value but very marginal quality has been rebuilt, and the family is now trying to sell it and recoup the cost of the work.
 There's nothing wrong with having a piano restored for sentimental reasons — but you should be clear that the return on your investment will not be a financial one.

 On a case-by-case basis, older instruments with poor resale value may be worth the value of the repairs to the owner, but to no one else.
 I once had a client — a piano teacher — who'd been given an older piano that, although well built, would have had little resale value.
 In her situation, a more modest, partial rebuilding without cosmetic work, costing about $15,000, resulted in a usable, decent piano for her teaching studio.
 Partial rebuilding may also make sense for some newer used pianos that have not yet reached core-piano status.
 For example, a medium- to high-quality instrument less than 50 years old whose pinblock and soundboard are still in acceptable condition may benefit from restringing and action rebuilding (two procedures that are often considered normal maintenance on performance instruments), which can significantly extend the piano's useful life until the time its other elements require restoration.
 But such situations make sense only if — taking into account the remaining life expectancy of its unrestored parts — the resulting instrument exceeds the quality of a new piano costing the same as the rebuilding.
 The higher the rebuilding cost, the more expensive is the new piano to which the rebuilt one needs to favorably compare.